wvlet/airframe/docs/src/main/tut/docs/airframe-fluentd.md

 // Define a metric class
 case class MyMetric(a:Int, b:String) extends TaggedMetric {
-  // Used for defining the default tag prefix for this metric override def metricTag: String = "data.my_metric"
+  // Used for defining the default tag prefix for this metric.
+  // (tagPrefix).(metricTag) will be used as fluentd tag override def metricTag: String = "my_metric"
 }

-// Creating a logger to use the local fluentd (host="localhost", port=24224) val d = fluentd.withFluendLogger()
+// Creating a logger to use the local fluentd (host="localhost", port=24224)
+// [optional] tagPrefix: common tag prefix for all metrics
+val d = fluentd.withFluendLogger(tagPrefix = "data")

 d.build[MetricLoggerFactory] { f =>
-   val l = f.getTypedLogger[MyMetric]
+   // Create a metric logger for MyMetric class val l = f.getTypedLogger[MyMetric]

-   // Create a metric logger for MyMetric class l.emit(MyMetric(1, "hello"))   // data.my_metric {"a":1, "b":"hello"}
+   l.emit(MyMetric(1, "hello"))   // data.my_metric {"a":1, "b":"hello"}
    l.emit(MyMetric(2, "fluentd")) // data.my_metric {"a":2, "b":"fluentd"}
 }